Last updated: July 05, 2025

-The Airflow run checks operators are used to execute checks configured in the DQOps application.
+The Airflow run checks operator is used to execute checks configured on the DQOps platform.

-Run checks operators are working synchronously, so Airflow will wait for the end of execution.
+The run checks operators are working synchronously, so Airflow will wait for the end of execution.
 To prevent endless execution, the operator supports a timeout parameter.
+Asynchronous work of the run checks operator is also possible when is used with wait for job operator.

 - DqopsRunChecksOperator: Generic run checks operator for all types of checks.

-- DqopsRunProfilingChecksOperator: Run checks operator for running profiling type of checks.
+- DqopsRunProfilingChecksOperator: Run checks operator for running profiling type of data quality check.

-- DqopsRunMonitoringChecksOperator: Run checks operator for running monitoring type of checks.
+- DqopsRunMonitoringChecksOperator: Run checks operator for running monitoring type of data quality check.

-- DqopsRunPartitionedChecksOperator: Run checks operator for running partition type of checks.
+- DqopsRunPartitionedChecksOperator: Run checks operator for running partition type of data quality check.

 Operator parameters

-Operator parameters can be treated as filters that limit the scope of checks that will be run.
-When none of the available operator parameters are set, possibly all sensors will be run.
+Operator parameters can be treated as filters that limit the scope of checks that are run.
+When none of the parameters are set, possibly all sensors will be run.

 Name | Description | Type |